PIANO DI LAVORO ELETTRICO CEI 11-27

 General scheme

-Example of division of roles in the organization of electrical work carried out in system element 3 and which involves interventions/maneuvers on other system elements located within the areas with a green background delimited by dotted lines.
-In order to carry out electrical work in system element 3, interventions were necessary that involved:
+Example of role division in the organization of electrical work performed on system element 3, which involves interventions/maneuvers on other system elements located within the green areas delimited by dotted lines.
+To perform the electrical work on system element 3, the following interventions were required:

 - partially the system elements 4 and 5 (the elements not subject to interventions/manoeuvres remain in “normal operating” configuration and therefore remain under the responsibility of URI);

-Therefore, the areas with a green background have been subject to manoeuvres/interventions by RI (b) which assumes the responsibility of guaranteeing their safety for the entire duration of the works.
+Therefore, the areas with a green background have been subject to manoeuvres/interventions by RI (b) which assumes responsibility for ensuring their safety for the entire duration of the works.

-Element 3 and the surrounding area with a yellow background, identified as the “work station”, are handed over to the PL (c) who, by coordinating the workers (d), will assume responsibility for the safe execution of the work itself.
-The entire white area, which includes the entire element 1 and part of elements 4 and 5, have not been affected by interventions/manoeuvres, therefore it maintains the status of “normal operation” and remains under the responsibility of URI (a) as it is not involved in electrical work.
-As can be seen, the role of URI is not involved in the organisation of electrical work.
+Element 3 and the surrounding area with a yellow background, identified as the "work station", are handed over to the PL (c) who, by coordinating the workers (d), will assume responsibility for the safe execution of the work itself.
+The entire white area, which includes the entire element 1 and parts of elements 4 and 5, has not been affected by any interventions/maneuvers, therefore it maintains the status of "normal operation" and remains under the responsibility of URI (a) as it is not involved in the electrical work.
+As can be seen, URI's role is not affected in the organization of the electrical work.

-The URL figure, in the case of particularly complex jobs from an executive and/or organizational point of view, has the responsibility of preparing the work and sharing it with the PL who will lead it in the field.
-In simpler jobs, it coincides with the person who covers the role of PL.
+In the case of particularly complex projects from an executive and/or organizational standpoint, the URL is responsible for preparing the project and sharing it with the PL who will lead it on site.
+For simpler projects, this role coincides with the person who holds the PL role.

 Classification RI), PL) and Workers): electricians